atabeyunlu/Prot2Mol/README.md

 # How to run?

 Prot2Mol model can be run following the below documentation top-down.
+It is necessary to prepare Protein-Compound data however you can process a single protein embedding to run the model.

 # Data Processing